backstage/backstage/.changeset/curvy-donkeys-pay.md

 '@backstage/backend-tasks': patch
 ---

-Added a `tasksServiceRef` export that implements a plugin scoped task scheduler service for the new backend system.
+Added a `taskSchedulerServiceRef` export that implements a plugin scoped task scheduler service for the new backend system.